 Answer: No. An employer is not required to subsidize the employee's healthcare program.
 With CHP an employer can offer employees,

 part-timers, volunteers and other affiliates an affordable healthcare with no cost to the employer.

-4 Can I offer CHP plans along with other healthcare plans?
+4 Can I offer CHPs along with other Community Healthcare Plans?

 Answer: Yes!
 CHP gives your members and your member's employees another option.
 Your members can then choose which option is best